AnakokEmre/CoOP-LBM/README.md

 The goal of CoOPLBM is to correct a Latent Block Model (LBM) where data could have been missing by taking into account the counting data.
 This package allows to fit a CoOP-LBM on a bipartite graph, represented as a contigency table with the number of interaction observed.
-TEST

 ## Installation